bdavisdotcom/edge-test/Reviewer-README.md

 - you can use the included Postman collection to hit the API directly (import the included postman collection & environment)
 - if you use the postman collection, you must copy / paste the JWT you get back from LOGIN into the environment variable manually.
 It will expire after 1 hour as well.
 ## List of dev comments
+- I wrote all of this by hand, manually-- except for bootstrapping the react app so I wouldn't have to write webpack,etc, configs.
+I referenced the web where needed, as I have used many different languages and tech stack in the last few years--things get lost if not used regularly
 - I didn't get time to work on css / styles
 - I ran out of time before I could add unit / integration tests
 - field / form validation could use more work, again, I ran out of time